Fight at Monterey Pass: Aftermath

 Following the fight at Monterey Pass, Kilpatrick’s division reached Smithsburg around 2 p.m. on July 5.
 Stuart arrived from over South Mountain with the brigades of Chambliss and Ferguson.
 A horse artillery duel ensued, causing some damage to the small town.
 Kilpatrick withdrew at dark "to save my prisoners, animals, and wagons" and arrived at Boonsboro (spelled Boonsborough at that time) before midnight.

 Lee's retreat continued to the Potomac, as minor combat operations—primarily cavalry actions—occurred at Hagerstown (July 6 and 12), Boonsboro (July 8), Funkstown (July 7 and 10), and around Williamsport and Falling Waters (July 6–14).
 At the Potomac, the Confederates found that rising waters and destroyed pontoon bridges prevented their immediate crossing.
 Erecting substantial defensive works, they awaited the arrival of the Union army, which had been pursuing over longer roads more to the south of Lee's route.
 Before Meade could perform adequate reconnaissance and attack the Confederate fortifications, Lee's army escaped across fords and a hastily rebuilt bridge.

-In popular media
+Legacy

+The history of the Monterey Pass battle is commemorated by the Monterey Pass Battlefield Park and Museum, which opened in 2015.
+Multiple historical markers are present near the site, including a Pennsylvania marker installed in 1940, and a Michigan historical marker dedicated at the museum's opening.
+The Michigan historical marker is one of eight located outside the state of Michigan.

 A 40-minute documentary on the battle entitled Ten Days and Still They Come — The Battle at Monterey Pass was released in 2011.